-- Evidence of the ability to carry out original research and to produce first author scientific research papers
+In addition, you will have to demonstrate evidence of the ability to carry out original research and produce significant first author scientific research papers.

 It is expected that you will use the position to develop your track record and research independence.

-The position is available to start as soon as possible and available up to the grant end date of 2nd April 2021.
+The position is available to start as soon as possible and available until the grant end date 2nd April 2021.

-Candidates who have not yet been officially awarded their PhD will be appointed as a Research Assistant within the salary range £35,477- £38,566 per annum
+*Candidates who have not yet been officially awarded their PhD will be appointed as Research Assistant within the salary range: £35,477 - £38,566 per annum

 Should you require any further details on the role, please contact: Dr Jonathan Eastwood (Senior Lecturer in Physics) at email@example.com

-Should you have any queries about the application process, please contact Ciara Mulholland (Senior Section Administrator) at email@example.com
+Should you have any queries about the application process, please contact Azra Sabadosh (Senior Section Administrator) at firstname.lastname@example.org

 For any technical queries during the application process please contact: email@example.com